 - Tips for Freezing and Thawing Cabbage

-- Ways to Use Up Leftover Cooked or Raw cabbage
+- Creative Ways to Use Up Leftover Cabbage

 - Conclusion